Skip to content

 You won't find this overview anywhere else.
 The IOC and ASOIF websites barely mention these elections and new presidents.
 ASOIF can't even manage to provide the correct current numbers of the full and associate members of the IF.
 What do they actually do in Lausanne for the millions they receive and spend from the IOC?

 This small but useful service is designed to bring some order and light into the chaos.
 Here we go!
-Part 1 today, Part 2 on 21 November.
+Part 1 today, additional parts will follow in the next few days.

 Black Friday Week for investigative Olympic journalism